 TD fat%, TD protein% and TD SNF% for three districts of Gujarat state viz., Mehsana, Patan and Gandhinagar under field progeny testing project were collected from INAPH developed by National Dairy Development Board (NDDB).

-The animals without sire information were eliminated from the study.
-Only first lactation records were considered.
+The study excluded the animals that lacked sire information.
+Records of only the first lactation were taken into account.
 The animal records from 5 to 330 days in milk (DIM), 22 to 109 month of age at first calving (AFC), 1 to 17 kg TDMY, 4 to 12 fat%, 7 to 12.50 SNF%, 2 to 6 protein% and minimum 1 and maximum up to 11 TD milk records were retained, yield converted into kg and outliers were removed.
 The animals spread over 103 villages of 14 tehsils belongs to 3 districts were considered for the present study.
 The minimum observations for an animal, HYMR (Herd, Year and Month of recording), YC (Year of calving), YCSC (Year of calving and Season of calving) were 3, 1, 1 and 1 respectively.

 Consequently, out of 40,200 first lactation TDMY records of Mehsana buffalo 8,077 records were discarded.
 Thus, around 20.09% records were discarded because of all the above restrictions.
 Finally, 32,123 TD records of 487 daughters sired by 118 sires were used in data file for the present study.